 Wolfric growled.
 That child is not soulless; he could tell that no one would believe him.
 It seemed that only he could sense her soul—her Havent.
 It is buried deep within her, but he saw it in her eyes.
 He knows she is his, just as much as he is hers.

 “I don’t want to take you in, Mr. Selinofoto.
 But if you are seen with that child again, I will,” the officer said, then turned to Akira’s parents.
 “I will make sure he never bothers you again.”

-The officer turned to Wolfric and pulled him to his feet, then led him away from the park.
+The officer turned to Wolfric, pulled him to his feet, and led him away from the park.